pr-triage-effort/CostAwareCR-Action/README.md

-# PR Review Analysis action
+# PR Triage by Review Effort action

 A GitHub Action to analyze the currently opened pull requests in a repository and reorder them by their merge probability and review priority.